Have you ever taken dietary supplements and wondered why some of them need to be ingested with food and others not?

 Pumpkin and sunflower seeds sprinkled on top of salads add an interesting bite to it.

 Coconut oil and nutrient absorption

-When I make smoothies, I always add coconut oil to them.
+When I make smoothies, I always add coconut oil or coconut milk to them.
 The taste is sweet yet subtle and it compliments most fruit.

 Smoothies from vegetables such as green leafs (which are packed with fat-soluble vitamins!) can have a bit of a bitter taste.
 Adding coconut oil makes them not only healthier but also tastier!

 The reason why coconut oil and nutrient absorption work particularly well together is thanks to the MCT’s (medium chain fatty acids).

 MCT’s help the body absorb more fats than a type of fat that contains mostly low chain fatty acids.